-As a second or third year doctoral student, you may wish to attend the Preparation for Learning and Teaching at Oxford (PLTO) course, which provides an introduction to teaching in higher education.
-The Divisional PLTO runs once a term and is advertised on the Social Sciences Researcher Development website.
+As a second or third year doctoral student, you may wish to attend the Preparation for Teaching and Learning at Oxford (PLTO), which provides an introduction to teaching in higher education.
+The Divisional PLTO runs once a term (n.b. not MT 2020 because of exceptional circumstances) and is advertised on the Social Sciences Researcher

+Development website.
 In addition, teaching and learning is one of the topics covered in DPhil Seminars and materials are available on Canvas from previous seminars.

-The OII relies on teaching assistants to support the course convenors to deliver seminars and workshops.
+The OII relies on teaching assistants to support the course conveners to deliver seminars and workshops.
 Many DPhil students have enjoyed this experience in the past.
 It gives students the opportunity to collaborate with a faculty member and insight into what work of academia might entail.
 OII TA positions are paid and have oversight with training and mentoring support.
 These positions are typically open to second and third year students.